EmiliosRichards/Python-Calculator-A-Beginners-Project/README.md

 ## Challenges - Post Build

 We will now discuss some of the challenges I faced when building the Python Calculator.
-I will explain the iterations Python Calculator went through, some of the problems I faced, and what adjustments I made to overcome them, as well as the decision process behind the format and code design.
+I will explain the iterations Python Calculator went through, some of the problems I faced, and what adjustments I made to overcome them, as well as the decision process behind the format and code itself.

 Before we begin, I thought it worth mentioning, whether you’re a technical wizard or somebody who doesn’t code at all, I will try my best to explain everything as simply as possible.
 However, if you feel stranded in an ocean without a life float, feel free to skip to the last portion.